Kidnap; to take someone away illegally by force, typically to obtain a ransom.

 There are currently an estimated 25,000 kidnappings every year.
 12,500 of them are for ransom or financial gain.
 70% of individuals were released when their ransom or release conditions were met.
 20% were freed by force and 10% managed to escape or were freed voluntarily by their captors.

-Hostile Environment Training's Kidnap and Hostage Training has been designed around three key areas:
+Hostile Environment Training's Kidnap and Hostage training course has been designed around three key areas:

-1. Reduce the risk of being taken hostage.
+1. Reduce the risk of being taken as hostage.

 Insurance underwriters and brokers, offer to provide a lower premium on Hostage and Kidnap Insurance for individuals who have received HEAT training from Hostile Environment Training.

 Do you feel you're prepared to go into an environment where you may be at risk of kidnap?
 Do you know what to do if you are taken hostage and how to save your life?